Women's Center Staff & Work-Study Students

 Email: Jamieca Jones

-Jamieca is a 2013 UofL graduate with a Bachelor of Arts in Sociology and Psychology and a minor in Women and Gender Studies, with future plans to enter the Kent School of Social Work and Women and Gender Studies dual-masters degree program next year.
+Jamieca is a 2013 UofL graduate with a Bachelor of Arts in Sociology and Psychology and a minor in Women and Gender Studies.
+This Fall she will be entering the Kent School of Social Work and Women and Gender Studies dual-masters degree program.
 Her experience includes assisting with the planning of the International Women’s Day program and the College Women’s Leadership Conference.
 She says it was these events that made her eager to continue work at the center.
 “The Women’s Center helped me find that power within myself and I want others on campus to have that experience as well.”